How Shilpa Shah is creating a legacy – and a brighter future (Dentistry.co.uk)

 At this consultation, we will require further information about your practice and the dental team to ensure compliance with CQC and current sedation guidelines.
 We can offer advice and guide you through this process to ensure the necessary equipment, policies and procedures are in place for us to provide safe sedation.
 Your dental practice will need to notify your CQC officer that you intend to start offering IV sedation in your clinic via a mobile provider.

 The Royal College of Surgeons recommends that all staff members present during sedation procedures have ILS (Immediate Life Support) training.
 We can recommend face-to-face training and interactive courses so that your team have the necessary annual training.
+We recommend Dave Edwards at RCMS, and you can find out more here.

 After the consultation, we will provide recommendations and if necessary, advise you on the compulsory adaptations required in order to provide a safe service for your patients.